PoshCode/PoshCode/README.md

 * Reading .moduleinfo manifests directly from a package (without extracting)
 * Downloading packages
 * Installing (extracting) packages to your local system
+* Installing packages from urls (download to modules folder and install from there)
+* Checking dependencies (and downloading them if they have URLs)
+* Skipping downloads of dependencies if they are installed already or the package is available
 * Configuration of the paths used for installing
+* Validation (warns if not) that install paths are in PSModulePath

 Note: this module is still in **beta** and may cause loss of data (from your .psd1 files, or modules which you choose to *overwrite* on install) when used -- please make copies before testing!